Z3RO-COOL/cryptonote-nodejs-pool/README.md

 sudo apt-get install screen
 ```

-A few useful commands,hold ctrl+a then press:
+A few useful commands, hold ctrl+a then press:
 ```
-C - new screen
+c - new screen
-N - Next screen
+n - next screen
-P - previous screen
+p - previous screen
-D - detach screen - always do this before closing the terminal
+d - detach screen - always do this before closing the terminal
 ```

-'screen -r' in your new terminal will reattach screen
+'screen -r' in your new terminal will re-attach screen